Yellow SubmarineNovember 13, 1968

 The band stormed Europe in 1963, and, in 1964, they conquered America.
 Their groundbreaking world tours changed global youth culture forever and, arguably, invented mass entertainment as we know it today.
 All the while, the group were composing and recording a series of extraordinarily successful singles and albums.
 However the relentless pressure of such unprecedented fame, that in 1966 became uncontrollable turmoil, led to the decision to stop touring.
 In the ensuing years The Beatles were then free to focus on a series of albums that changed the face of recorded music.

-The unforgettable friendship between three people: an English teacher who travels to Almería when he hears that John Lennon is making a film there, a 16-year-old boy who has run away from home and a young girl who also seems to be running away from something.
+Spain, 1966.
+An English teacher who travels to Almería when he hears that John Lennon is making a film there befriends with a 16-year-old boy who has run away from home and a young girl who also seems to be running away from something.

 Magical Mystery TourDecember 25, 1967